 After years of rescue and volunteering at the pound 6 or 7 days a week, we finally came to the realization that we could never adopt our way out of pet overpopulation, not even with the help of every rescue group in town.
 There would never enough homes for all of the animals continually entering the area shelters.
 We felt like St. Louis was drowning in unwanted animals.
 Thousands of dogs and cats are still euthanized every year, despite all of the wonderful efforts and work of so many shelters and rescue groups.

 We knew we had to refocus our efforts and take a more proactive approach.
-One of the things we had learned from our time volunteering was that the majority of people dumping animals at the pound simply could not afford to fix their pets.
+One of the things we had learned from our time volunteering was that the majority of people dumping animals at shelters simply could not afford to fix their pets.
 Pet overpopulation and poverty go hand in hand, so there was an obvious solution … we needed to fix pets for people who could not afford to do so.

 Our passion to eliminate the euthanasia of healthy, adoptable cats and dogs is strong.
 We will stay steadfast in our efforts.
 We won’t stop until we get to ZERO euthanasia, and we know it can be done!